The role of disorder in the synthesis of metastable zinc zirconium nitrides: Results

 \subsection{Synthesis of metastable phases}

-Surprisingly, despite the existence of at least 19 predicted polymorphs with lower formation energy (at $T$ $=0$), a RS phase with a high $E_\mathrm{hull}$ is experimentally synthesized at low growth temperatures and \ce{ZnZrN2} stoichiometry.
-Using combinatorial sputter synthesis, we grow a set of approximately 400 samples in the \ce{Zn_$x$Zr_{1-$x$}N_$y$} ternary alloy system, with cation concentration ranging across the full Zn--Zr composition space and growth temperature ranging from ambient to 500\degree C. Films are grown on amorphous fused silica substrates, with Zn and Zr metallic targets and N plasma, and the combinatorial method is used to induce composition and temperature gradients (see SI for details).\cite{green2013applications} Rutherford backscattering spectrometry (RBS) corroborates the cation concentration measured by X-ray fluorescence spectroscopy for a set of representative samples grown at ambient temperature.
-As shown in \textbf{Figure \ref{fig:phase_map}}(a), depicting anion composition, $y$ $=$ (N+O)/(Zn+Zr), as a function of cation composition, $x$ $=$ Zn/(Zn+Zr), RBS indicates N-rich compositions at Zn-poor samples, N-poor compositions in Zn-rich samples, and approximately stoichiometric N at the \ce{ZnZrN2} composition of interest.
-Additionally, a small but nonzero presence of oxygen likely substitutes for N and resides on the film surface ($\sim$0.3 at. \% in Zn-poor samples, $\sim$5 at. \% in Zn-rich samples due to reaction of zinc nitride with ambient atmosphere; see SI).
-Figure \ref{fig:phase_map}(a) suggests our samples have crystallized along the \ce{Zn3N2}--\ce{Zr3N4} tieline, as indicated by the exponential fit to RBS referenced to the crossed markers, with an approximate stoichiometry of \ce{Zn_$x$Zr_{1-$x$}N_{$y$}} where $y \approx (4-2x)/3$.
-We note this system could alternately be expressed as "\ce{Zn_{1+$x$}Zr_{1-$x$}N_{2+$y$}}" to emphasize off-stoichiometry from \ce{ZnZrN2} (see SI discussion).
-For simplicity and generality we will refer to experimental alloys as "\ce{Zn_$x$Zr_{1-$x$}N_{$y$}}" herein since multiple experimental phases are observed, and focus on varying $x$ since we are not directly varying anion concentration.
+Despite the existence of at least 19 predicted polymorphs with lower 0 K DFT formation energies, an RS phase with a high $E_\mathrm{hull}$ is experimentally synthesized at low deposition temperatures ($T_\mathrm{dep}$) and \ce{ZnZrN2} stoichiometry.
+Using combinatorial sputter synthesis,\cite{green2013applications} a set of approximately 400 samples in the \ce{Zn_$x$Zr_{1-$x$}N_$y$} ternary alloy system is grown, with cation concentration ranging from 0 $\leq x \leq$ 1 and growth temperature $T_\mathrm{dep}$ ranging from ambient to 500\degree C. \textbf{\autoref{fig:phase_map}}(a) depicts RBS anion-to-cation ratio, $y =$ anion/(Zn+Zr) with anion = (O+N), N, or O, as a function of cation ratio, $x =$ Zn/(Zn+Zr), for a set of representative samples grown at ambient temperature.
+RBS corroborates the cation concentration measured by XRF and indicates N-rich compositions in Zn-poor samples, N-poor compositions in Zn-rich samples, and approximately stoichiometric N at the \ce{ZnZrN2} composition of interest.
+Additionally, a small but nonzero presence of O is detected, likely substituting for N and plausibly residing on the film surface ($\sim$0.3 at. \% in Zn-poor samples, $\sim$5 at. \% in Zn-rich samples due to reaction of zinc nitride with ambient atmosphere; see SM).
+An exponential fit suggests our samples have crystallized near the \ce{Zr3N4}--\ce{Zn3N2} tieline, as indicated by the exponential fit to RBS referenced to the crossed markers, with an approximate stoichiometry of \ce{Zn_$x$Zr_{1-$x$}N_{$y$}} where $y \approx (4-2x)/3$.
+This system could alternately be expressed as "\ce{Zn_{1+$x$}Zr_{1-$x$}N_{2+$y$}}" to emphasize off-stoichiometry from \ce{ZnZrN2} (see SM).
+For simplicity and generality we will refer to experimental alloys as "\ce{Zn_$x$Zr_{1-$x$}N_{$y$}}" herein since multiple experimental phases are observed, and focus on varying $x$ since the anion composition $y$ is not intentionally tuned.